German town law: Expansion

 German town law was frequently applied during the Ostsiedlung of Central and Eastern Europe by German colonists beginning in the early 13th century.
 Because many areas were considered underpopulated or underdeveloped, local rulers offered urban privileges to peasants from German lands to induce them to immigrate eastward.
 Some towns which received a German town law charter were based on pre-existing settlements, while others were constructed anew by colonists.
 Many towns were formed in conjunction with the settlement of nearby rural communities, but the towns' urban rights were jealously guarded.
 Initially German town law was applied only to ethnic Germans, but gradually in most localities all town-dwellers were regarded as citizens, regardless of ethnic origin.

 Lübeck law

 Lübeck law spread rapidly among the maritime settlements along the southern shore of the Baltic Sea and was used in northern Mecklenburg, Western Pomerania, and parts of Pomerelia and Warmia.
 It formed the basis of Riga law in Riga, used for some towns in the lands of the Livonian Order in Livonia, Estonia, and Courland.

 Magdeburg law

-Magdeburg law was popular around the March of Meißen and Upper Saxony and was the source of several variants, including Neumarkt-Magdeburg law (Środa Śląska), used extensively in Upper Silesia, and Kulm law, used in the territory of the Teutonic Knights in Prussia and along the lower Vistula in Eastern Pomerania.
+Magdeburg law was popular around the March of Meissen and Upper Saxony and was the source of several variants, including Neumarkt law (Środa Śląska) in Poland, used extensively in central and southern Poland, and Kulm law (Chełmno law), used in the State of the Teutonic Order in Prussia and along the lower Vistula in Eastern Pomerania, and in the Duchy of Masovia.
 Other variants included Brandenburg, Litoměřice, and Olomouc law.